ubc-library-rc/intro-git/content/02_getting_started.md

 ~~~
 $ git init
 ~~~
-Input
+Output
-{: .label .label-green}
+{: .label .label-yellow}
 ~~~
 Initialized empty Git repository in <your file path>/hello-world/.git/
 ~~~

 Your `hello-world` directory is now a git repository.

-If we run the `ls` command to list the contents of the `hello-world` directory, the repository might seem empty.
-However, adding the `-a` flag for all files via `ls -a` will show all hidden files, which in this case includes the new hidden directory `.git`.
+If you run the `ls` command to list the contents of the `hello-world` directory your repository may seem empty.
+But running `ls -a` will include hidden files in the list, revealing the new hidden directory named `.git`.

-Note that whenever we use git via the command line, we need to preface each command (or verb) with `git`, so that the computer knows we are trying to get git to do something, rather than some other program.
+{: .info}

-### Displaying the current project's status
+### Displaying project status

-We can run the `git status` command to display the current state of a project.
-Let's do that now.
+The `git status` command displays the current state of a project.

+Input
+{: .label .label-green}
 ~~~
 $ git status
 ~~~

+Output
+{: .label .label-yellow}
 ~~~
 On branch master
 No commits yet
 nothing to commit (create/copy files and use "git add" to track)
 ~~~

-The output tells us that we are on the master branch (more on this later) and that we have nothing to commit (no unsaved changes).
+The output introduces two new Git concepts:
+- "branch master" (explain what it is)
+- "commit" (explain what it is)

 ### Adding and committing